Get notified of page updates

 • triptorelin (Decapeptyl)

 Goserlin (Zoladex) and leuprolide (Lupron) are used more often for breast cancer treatment than triptorelin (Decapeptyl).
 These drugs, called GnRH agonists, are given as a shot in a doctor’s office every four weeks to pause ovarian function.
-The ovaries start producing again after the treatment ends.
+The ovaries start producing estrogen again after the treatment ends.

 A long-acting version of goserlin can be given every three months.
 This is approved for use in some countries, including the U.S., and was added in 2024 to a major cancer care guideline by the National Comprehensive Cancer Network (NCCN).
 More data is available about goserlin plus tamoxifen than with aromatase inhibitors, but research is ongoing.